All Episodes

 I don't think very many.

-You see in the uh video Joe Biden was on the Morning Joe show today on MSNBC.
+You've seen the video Joe Biden was on the Morning Joe show today on MSNBC with Senator Joe Manchin of West Virginia.

-He's on CNN, thanking MSNBC and CNN for all the two networks have done in getting out their message for gun control.
+He's on CNN thanking MSNBC and CNN for all the two networks have done in getting out their message for gun control.

-So the networks are lobbyists too.
+So the networks are lobbyists, too.

 He would have died in his chair if somebody had said that about him publicly.

-Privately, toast him he'll take it.
+Privately, toast him, he'll take it.

 But publicly to be thanked for helping get out an administration's message like Biden and Manchin did for MSNBC and CNN.